Naveen Patnaik says he wants to cooperate with Centre for Odisha’s development

 “I believe in constructive cooperation from the central government for any development and welfare schemes for Odisha,” Patnaik told NDTV.
 “I want to work in cooperation with them for the development of the state.
 We always need the support of the Centre.”

 On Thursday, Patnaik was re-elected to office for the fifth term, making him the longest-serving chief minister of Odisha.
-His Biju Janata Dal won 108 of 146 seats and was leading in four more at 2 pm on Friday.
+His Biju Janata Dal won 112 of 146 seats.

 However, the BJP made inroads in the state, winning eight Lok Sabha seats while Patnaik’s Biju Janata Dala bagged 12.
 In the Assembly elections, the BJP won 23 seats, up from 10 seats in the last state election.